 Nigeria with maternal mortality ration (MMR) of 814 per 100,000 compared to global average of 210 undoubtedly needs an improved ANC coverage as well as high quality ANC service delivery (WHO, 2013).

 Every single day, Nigeria loses about 145 women of childbearing age.
 This makes the country the second largest contributor of maternal mortality rate in the world.
-UNICEF In adequate ANC, both in terms of coverage and quality, has been associated with adverse pregnancy outcomes (Osungbade et al., 2011).
+UNICEF(year).
+In adequate ANC, both in terms of coverage and quality, has been associated with adverse pregnancy outcomes (Osungbade et al., 2011).
 The state of maternal and child health is an indicator of a society’s level of development, as well as an indicator of the performance of the health care delivery system (NDHS, 2013).

 Globally, it has been estimated that about half a million women die each year of pregnancy related causes, 99 % of them in developing countries (Tuladhar et al., 2011).
-At least nine percent of the pregnancies are complicated by a disease which is aggravated by pregnancy, such as malaria, iron-deficiency, anaemia, hepatitis, tuberculosis (TB), and heart disease (WHO, 2014).
+At least nine percent of the pregnancies are complicated by a disease which is aggravated by pregnancy, such as malaria, iron-deficiencyanaemia, hepatitis, tuberculosis (TB), and heart disease (WHO, 2014).
 The quality antenatal care received by a woman during antenatal can go a long way in reducing maternal and child death as well as related complications (NDHS, 2013).

 Justification of Study

-Several studies have determined factors affecting ANC use but only few have exploited the quality of services rendered at various antenatal clinics in Africa.
-In Nigeria, the few studies on quality of ANC in Nigeria so far have been geographically restricted.
+Several studies have determined factors affecting ANC use but only few have examined the quality of services rendered at various antenatal clinics in Africa.
+In Nigeria, the few studies on quality of ANC so far have been geographically restricted.
 For instance, some studies on ANC quality were carried out in South West Nigeria, in South East and a 2007 study in North Central Nigeria (Osungbade et al., 2011).
 This necessitates the present study in Bauchi, North East Nigeria.

-Objectives of Study
+Objective of Study

-To evaluate the quality of antenatal care (ANC) in the General Hospitals in Bauchi Central Zone, Bauchi State.
+To assess the quality of antenatal care (ANC) in the General Hospitals in Bauchi Central Zone, Bauchi State.

 Null Hypotheses